-At first glance, the Lighthouse Ranch may look like many other places in Venezuela, 12 acres of rocky, uneven terrain, scattered with trees and a handful of buildings, on the outskirts of Caracas.
-In reality the Ranch is as unique as the boys who call it home.
+At first glance, the Lighthouse Ranch may look like many other places in Venezuela, with 12 acres of rocky, uneven terrain scattered with trees and a handful of buildings on the outskirts of Caracas.
+In reality, the ranch is as unique as the boys who call it home.

 It is both a haven for the hurting and a beacon of light in the neighborhood that surrounds it.

-Boys from the streets, from abusive or neglectful situations, or transitional facilities arrive at The Lighthouse Ranch to live in, not a cold institutional environment, but in a real home with loving parents.
+Boys from the streets, abusive or neglectful situations, or transitional facilities arrive at The Lighthouse Ranch to live in not a cold institutional environment but in a real home with loving parents.
 From the beginning, it has been the desire of Niños de la Luz to provide a genuine, caring, family setting for the children that God entrusts to us.

-In order to maintain this close knit family environment no more than eight to ten boys live in each of the three homes on the Ranch.
-This allows the house "mother" and "father" to spend individual time with each boy, allowing Christian values and life lessons not only to be taught, but also "caught" as they live life together.
-The boys learn what unconditional love looks like, how to resolve conflict in a Godly way, how to learn responsibility, and how to enjoy life with people who are committed to God and to one another.
+To maintain this close-knit family environment, no more than eight to ten boys live in each of the three homes on the ranch.
+This allows the house "mother" and "father" to spend individual time with each boy, allowing Christian values and life lessons not only to be taught but also "caught" as they live life together.
+The boys learn what unconditional love looks like, how to resolve conflict in a Godly way, how to learn responsibility, and how to enjoy life with people committed to God and one another.

 The house parents of Niños de la Luz view their commitment to the boys as more than a job; it is their calling from God.
-They love the boys as their own, and it is out of this love that they can provide what the boys need and deserve.
+They love the boys as their own, and they can provide what the boys need and deserve out of this love.
 They are assisted by Tio's and Tia's (Aunts and Uncles), other Niños de la Luz staff, and caring Christians from local churches.

 Every day brings new challenges as the boys deal with the pain of their past.
-Most of the boys have been living in extremely dysfunctional or unhealthy situations even before they ended up on the streets.
-Many of them had parents who were drug addicts, alcoholics, prostitutes, or who lived on the streets themselves.
+Most of the boys lived in extremely dysfunctional or unhealthy situations even before they ended up on the streets.
+Many of them had parents who were drug addicts, alcoholics, prostitutes, or lived on the streets themselves.
 Some had suffered physical abuse from the very people who should have protected them.
-These negative and destructive behaviors would most likely repeat themselves for generations, but when a boy arrives at the Ranch these patterns are interrupted and can be changed.
+These harmful and destructive behaviors would most likely repeat themselves for generations, but when a boy arrives at the ranch, these patterns are interrupted and can be changed.

 Our most fervent desire is that each one comes to know Jesus Christ personally as his savior and friend, that they would know without a doubt that they are created in the image of God and are valuable to Him.